 However, as I just mentioned, you can probably consume at least 50% more celery in the form of juice than the whole form and the nutrients may be more bioavailable.
 So maybe it’s a toss-up.
 But what about all the testimonials?
 Many people are claiming that celery juice has miraculously healed all that ails them.
 And I don’t doubt it.
 But *maybe* it’s not the celery juice alone.
 You see, when people adopt a new habit such as drinking 16 ounces of celery juice a day, they often tackle other things that may also be contributing to their ailments or add other new healthy habits.
 Sometimes knowingly and others unknowingly.
 Also, I suspect many people are replacing their cups of sugar-laden cups of coffee or diet sodas with celery juice.
 But, maybe if they drank any freshly pressed vegetable juice or even lemon water instead, they would experience the same benefit?

 Unfortunately, there haven’t been any studies comparing different types of juice to really know for sure.
 Something else to consider is that many people are chronically dehydrated.
 Just adding 16 ounces of any healthy liquid to your day could help alleviate symptoms, such as headaches, fatigue, brain fog, and much more.

-While I do think celery juice is a good source of antioxidants that are essential for optimal health, I wouldn’t go as far as say that it’s a cure all miracle elixir.
+While I do think celery juice is a good source of antioxidants that are essential for optimal health, I wouldn’t go as far as saying that it’s a cure-all miracle elixir.
 But, I don’t think it can hurt.
 If you enjoy it and it makes you feel good, go for it!
-However, if you’re on a low-carb diet, keep in mind that a 16 ounce glass of celery juice could contain as much as 7 grams of sugar.
+However, if you’re on a low-carb diet, keep in mind that a 16-ounce glass of celery juice could contain as much as 7 grams of sugar.